top of page

 Sustainable intensification and in-situ conservation of African rice (Oryza glaberrima) by the Saamaka people of Suriname

-300 years ago, the Saamaka people in Suriname escaped from plantation slavery to the rainforest interior of the country and lived there in relative independence by hunting, gathering, and growing their staple African rice (Oryza glaberrima).
+300 years ago, the Saamaka people in Suriname escaped from plantation slavery to the rainforest interior of the country and lived there in relative independence by hunting, gathering, and growing many crops, among them a large number of rice varieties, believed to have directly been brought from Africa.
 But with increased population, rice self-sufficiency can no longer be guaranteed.
 Saamaka leaders seek new sustainable solutions to increase rice productivity and protect their rice biodiversity.
-We have started to work with farmers to characterize these unique rice varieties, to learn about how farmers manage and maintain varietal diversity and to propose on-farm tests to improve rice productivity of these organic systems.
-Based on the request of the Saamaka people, we work to identify the origins of the Saamaka rice through genetic studies and will assist the communities in developing an in-situ conservation strategy for their ancestral rices.
+With a grant from the Cornell Atkinson Center for Sustainability, and based on the request of the Saamaka people, we have inventoried the rice varieties planted by the Saamaka women, we have learned how the women manage and maintain varietal diversity, and have undertaken genetic studies to identify the origins of Saamaka rice.
+A debriefing trip to Suriname on the results was undertaken in June 2023, and as of late 2023, we are close to publishing our results.

 Saamaka Rice Diversity Study